 My research is focused on microgrids and hydrogen.
 Microgrids may be defined as small power systems with local power generation, storage and consumption, which can be connected to the main electric grid or not.
 Keywords related to my research in this area include:

 - Microgrids, electric power systems, cyber-physical energy systems

 - Energy management, renewable energy integration, resilience, sizing, demand response

-- Hydrogen storage, fuel cells and electrolyzers integration, diagnostics and prognostics
+- Hydrogen energy, fuel cells and electrolyzers integration, diagnostics and prognostics

 - Agent-based control systems, optimization, real-time simulation, co-simulation